Comprehensive Guide to Door Lock Lubricant

 Teflon-Based Lubricants:

 Teflon-based lubricants utilize polytetrafluoroethylene (PTFE), commonly known as Teflon, as the lubricating agent.
-Teflon provides excellent lubrication properties and reduces friction between moving parts, resulting in smooth and effortless operation of door locks.
+Teflon provides excellent lubrication properties and reduces friction between moving parts, resulting in the smooth and effortless operation of door locks.
 Teflon-based lubricants are durable and resistant to moisture and corrosion, making them suitable for use in various environmental conditions.
 They are also known for their non-stick properties, which help prevent the accumulation of dirt and debris within the lock mechanism.

 Oil-Based Lubricants: